 - Line 13.
 Amount Due Pay electronically through My Tax Account.
-For information and for registering, visit the Department's web site at https://www.revenue.wi.gov/Pages/FAQS/mta-using-mta.aspx

-- Line 15.
-2012 Estimated Economic Development Surcharge Enter the amount of any overpayment on line 14 that is to be credited to the partnership's 2012 estimated economic development surcharge.
-The balance of any overpayment will be refunded.

-- Lines 17 and 8.
-Wisconsin Property and Total Company Property Enter the total amount of the company's real and tangible property located in Wisconsin and the company's total amount of real and tangible property everywhere.
+For information and for registering, visit the Department's website at revenue.wi.gov/faqs/my tax account/ - Line 15.
+2013 Estimated Economic Development Surcharge - Enter the amount of any overpayment on line 14 that is to be credited to the partnership's 2013 estimated economic development surcharge.
+The balance of any overpayment will be refunded. - Lines 17 and 18.
+Wisconsin Property and Total Company Property - Enter the total amount of the company's real and tangible property located in Wisconsin and the company's total amount of real and tangible property everywhere.
 Use the cost basis of the property at the end of the year.
 Include the following types of property:

 - Land

 - Buildings

 - Furniture and Fixtures

 - Transportation equipment

 - Machinery and other equipment

 - Inventories